Tangoe/Mobile-Procurement-API-Documentation/concepts/actor/index.md

 <br/>

-## Filters
+## Context vs. Filtering

-Often setting the default context to the current end user makes sense since they are one using the API to place an order on their own behalf or view information about assets assigned to themselves.
-However, sometimes the user does not want to see every data record that he/she is authorized to see.
-For example,a manager may wish to only see the devices that his/her employee may order.
+As discussed above, we need to change the context of a call (sometimes referred to as "the actor") when we are executing it on behalf of another user.
+In other words, we wish to make the API call as if that other user was executing it.
+We also noted that we can only change the context to users that we are explicitly authorized to impersonate.

+However, there is also the concept of filtering which is different than changing context.
+Filtering is when the default context is used (i.e., the authenticated user) but we wish to limit, or filter, the results so that only a subset is returned.
+For example, a manager be authorized to see all of her devices, as well as all of the devices assigned to the employees in her department.
+However, when making the API call to **/assets/devices** endpoint, she might wish to only see the devices assigned to just one of her employees.
 This case calls for use of the employee filter.

 The employee filter is set via one of two query parameters: